-Subdivisions in SHRIMP may be geographic (e.g. in the downtown business district), by material (bare, unprotected steel, PE 3306 plastic, etc), by equipment type, by utility or contractor crew (for excavation damage), by task (for incorrect operations) or any other manner that groups things with similar risk profiles together.
+Section Facility Mains Services Description Rest of system 63.900 4055 Remainder of system Meter sets near ocean 10.000 800 Meter sets within 1 mile of the 4th street bridge crossing 0.100 0 Pipe on 4th St bridge ConcAtmo 03 0.000 0 material (bare, unprotected steel, PE 3306 plastic. etc). equipment type, by utility or contractor crew (for excavation damage), by task (for incorrect operations) or any other manner that groups things with similar risk profiles together.

 Subdividing is done by creating two or more sections in a table like the one shown to the left.
-In this example the user knew that that you can identify exactly what parts of your system are included in that section.
+In this example the user knew that atmospheric corrosion was occurring more frequently on meter sets located near the ocean, perhaps due to salt water in the air.
+The user also knew the gas main hanging below the 4th Street Bridge had a history of atmospheric corrosion problems.
+The user created 3 named sections - the third being the remainder of the system.
+Enter the name for the section as you want it to appear in your written plan.
+The name should be something that makes sense to you, that you can identify exactly what parts of your system are included in that section.
 Some threats will ask for miles of main and # of services within each section - others (e.g. atmospheric corrosion) will ask for the count of facilities in the section.
 In just about all sectioning screens, the top row is reserved for "the rest of the system" meaning those portions of your system that are not having problems with the threat that is being considered.
 In these cases the top row will show the total miles of main and # of services in this portion of your system and, as you create new sections on the rows below, the miles and service count you enter in those sections will be deducted from the top row.